RyanDiaz577/Stock-Prediction-Model-LSTM-/README.md

 # Stock Prediction Model (LSTM)
-•	Created an algorithm that predicts stock prices with an RMS Error as low as .15 for a 5 month period that resulted in gains of 150%.
+•	Created an algorithm that predicts stock prices with an RMS Error as low as .15 for a 5 month period that resulted in 150% return on investments.

-•	Implemented the use of a web scraper that can collect the historical stock price from any stock.
+•	Implemented the use of a web scraper that can collect the historical stock information.

 •	Visualized the data as a graph and a chart for quicker and more intuitive decision making.

-•	Scaled and manipulated data in order to increase the model’s prediction.
+•	Scaled and manipulated data in order to increase the model’s prediction accuracy.

 •	Created data frames in the Python environment and implemented various machine learning APIs such as Tensor Flow, Keras and Pandas.

-                                         # Web Scraped Information
+# b Scraped Information

 ![VIZSF Web Scrape](https://user-images.githubusercontent.com/84155930/118534401-2f434280-b717-11eb-8b30-ca12dbf59533.PNG)

                                           **Predictions Chart**